 Thinking about converting all or part of your Traditional IRA to a Roth IRA?
 You should know Roth conversions can be advantageous for individuals with large traditional IRA accounts who expect their future tax bills to stay at the same level or grow at the time they plan to start withdrawing from their tax-advantaged account.
 Roth IRA’s also allow for tax-free withdrawals of qualified distributions.
 But remember, conversions trigger a tax bill, so it may be more attractive to convert the further you are from retirement.
 That way you have longer for your earnings to grow, giving you more time to compensate for the tax bill.

 TD Ameritrade offers IRA accounts to help you meet your goals based on your lifestyle and income.
-View all the retirement account types to determine the one that’s right for you.
+View all the retirement account types to determine the one that is right for you.
 Once you've decided, you need to open your account to get started.

 Rollovers: If applicable, select "Rollover" on your TD Ameritrade account application as the method to fund your account.
 You will also have to contact the plan administrator of your old retirement plan to complete and submit their paperwork.
 You can also have a TD Ameritrade retirement consultant assist you in this process.
 Simply call 800-213-4583 to request this service.

 Age Requirements: It varies by state, but the majority requires you to be 18 years of age.
 A select few do require you to be 19 to start an IRA.
 You should check the legal requirement in your state.

 Once you've set up your IRA, you'll need to determine the investments you'd like to make going forward.
 You can pick and manage your investment by looking at your investment product options and some useful tools.
-TD Ameritrade offers many valuable tools for to help you select your retirement account investments.
-Three helpful places to start include:
+TD Ameritrade offers many valuable tools to help you select your retirement account investments, including the Retirement Calculator and the IRA Selection Tool .